-I don’t know what to say about race or sex or the concept of inclusion that won’t get me crucified by one side or the other.
-As a white, cisgender male, my words are not the ones that need to rise to the top right now anyway.
-But what I do know is that if I were PSE, or Exxon, or BP, or Dow, or any other business built on the planet-raping platform, I would be pretty happy about the squabbles like those within the local environmental community.
+I’m not sure exactly what to say about race or sex or the concept of inclusion that won’t get me crucified by one side or the other.
+As a white, cisgender male boomer, my words are not the ones that need to rise to the top right now anyway.
+But what I do know is that if I were PSE, or Exxon, or BP, or Dow, or any other business built on the planet-raping model, I would be pretty happy about the squabbles like those within the local environmental community.
 The powers that be would like nothing more than for their prospective opponents to do battle with each other over unrelated and irreconcilable matters, real or imagined.
 Meanwhile, there’s money to be made.

 I’m not a big Bill Maher fan, and I think he’s wrong about some pretty critical things but even a blind mink catches a minnow every now and then.
-On his HBO show a few months ago he was talking about the circumstances that led to our current Presidential conundrum, and he put out the idea that it is imperative that progressives learn the difference between an enemy and an imperfect friend.
+On his HBO show a few months ago he was talking about the circumstances that led to our current Presidential conundrum, and he put out the idea that progressives need to learn the difference between an enemy and an imperfect friend.
 That’s the crux of it, all right.
 Until then, we are doing the other side’s work for them.